gboban/coursera_getting_and_cleaning_data/CodeBook.md

 # Code Book for data set produced by the run_analysis.R script provided in this repository.

-Resulting data set contains average measurements for test subject and activity.
+Resulting data set contains average measurements for test subject and activity calculated on columns containing mean and standerad deviation values.
+For more information about data, please refer to http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 Columns:
 * subject - test subject (volunteer) - number coded 1-30